Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Discussion

 While the roles of interacting clocks and that of morphogen gradients have been investigated individually in earlier studies, we provide here a framework to understand how these two work in tandem to give rise to the key features associated with somitogenesis.
 In particular, our results shed light on the significance of the steepness of the morphogen gradient.
 For instance, we may consider the consequences of a reduction in the steepness leading to a linear profile for the morphogen gradient which can arise, for example, when the degradation rate is negligible.
 On replacing the exponential morphogen gradient in our model with a linear one, we observe a very long-lived transient state before the system converges to an inhomogeneous steady state.
-This therefore suggests that exponential gradients allow relatively rapid switching between qualitatively distinct dynamical regimes [see SI for results with linear gradient].
-Hence, by varying the steepness of the RA gradient experimentally it should be possible to determine how the time required for maturation changes as a consequence.
+This therefore suggests that exponential gradients allow relatively rapid switching between qualitatively distinct dynamical regimes Hence, by varying the steepness of the RA gradient experimentally it should be possible to determine how the time required for maturation changes as a consequence.
 This is especially true in the case of the time interval between cessation of oscillations and the polarization of the somites.
-As inter-cellular coupling is also known to regulate the period of the segmentation clock~\cite{herrgen2010}, it is possible that introducing other morphogen gradients (such as, Wnt and FGF), that influence the strength of the coupling, can explain variations in the rate at which somites form over time.
+As inter-cellular coupling is also known to regulate the period of the segmentation clock~\cite{herrgen2010}, it is possible that introducing other morphogen gradients, that influence the strength of the coupling, can explain variations in the rate at which somites form over time.
+The broad features observed here can be reproduced in two-dimensional cellular arrays with anisotropic inter-cellular coupling (see Supplementary Information, Fig.~S12).
 Furthermore, the core assumption of our model, namely that Notch-Delta coupling plays a crucial role in regulating somitogenesis in the presence of a morphogen gradient can be probed in experimental systems where Notch signaling has been arrested.
+Future research involving incorporation of additional details in the model presented here may provide answers to several challenges that explanations of somitogenesis based on the clock-and-wavefront mechanism have faced~\cite{Stern2015}.

 \onecolumngrid

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}}